AdityaGummididala/AdityaGummididala/README.md

 **`Tech Nerd (Linux Administrator)`**

-I'm a linux administrator and aspiring Devops engineer.
+I'm a Linux administrator and an aspiring DevOps engineer.

 ### 🧰 Languages and Tools